JetBrains/intellij-sdk-docs/topics/ui/controls/got_it_tooltip.md

 If several tooltips appear on application start, they are shown one by one.

-Text width is 280 px by default.
-The tooltip width adjusts automatically to make the right margin 16 px.
+Text width is 280px by default.
+The tooltip width adjusts automatically to make the right margin 16px.

 ![](16_width_custom.png){width=681}